syeadon/CheetSheets/git-dev.md

 If you have unstaged (not in the index) files and you want rid of them all

     git restore *

+## Revert a single unstaged file

+If you have unstaged file and you want rid of it

+    git restore ./myfile.ext

 ---